Lab-Topology-Builder/LTB-K8s-Backend/docs/concepts.md

 ## LTB Kubernetes Operator

-LTB Kubernetes Operator is a custom Kubernetes controller that allows you to deploy and manage applications and their components on Kubernetes using custom resources.
+The LTB Kubernetes Operator  custom Kubernetes controller that allows you to deploy and manage applications and their components on Kubernetes using custom resources.
 <!-- TODO: add image -->

 ## Kubernetes operator

-A Kubernetes operator is an application-specific controller that extends the functionality of the Kubernetes API to create, configure, and manage instances of complex applications on behalf of a Kubernetes user 1.
-It builds upon the basic Kubernetes resource and controller concepts but includes domain or application-specific knowledge to automate the entire life cycle of the software it manages 1.
+A Kubernetes operator is an application-specific controller that extends the functionality of the Kubernetes API to create, configure, and manage instances of complex applications on behalf of a Kubernetes user.
-A Kubernetes operator is a software extension that makes use of custom resources and custom controllers to manage applications and their components using the Kubernetes API.
+It builds upon the basic Kubernetes resource and controller concepts but includes domain or application-specific knowledge to automate the entire life cycle of the software it manages.

 ## Custom Resource (CR)